Carlos Scott (American football)

-Carlos B. Scott, Jr. (born July 2, 1960) is a former American football offensive lineman who played with the St. Louis Cardinals of the National Football League.
+Carlos B. Scott, Jr. (born July 2, 1960) is an American former professional football offensive lineman who played with the St. Louis Cardinals of the National Football League (NFL).
 He played college football at UTEP.

 Early life

 Scott was born July 2, 1960, in Hempstead, Texas, and grew up in nearby Waller.
 He attended Waller High School where he was a three-sport athlete in football, basketball, and track, and was the Texas Class 2A State shot put champion from 1976 to 1978.
 As a football player, he earned all-district honors.
 He graduated from Waller in 1978.

 College career

 Scott attended the University of Texas at El Paso on an athletic scholarship and played football and track at the university.

 As a football player, Scott lettered from 1978 to 1981 and was made the team's MVP in 1982.
 In track, he competed in shot put and discus.
 He was the WAC indoor shot put champion from 1980 to 1982 and discus champion in 1980.

 He later returned to the school to graduate in 1989 with a bachelor's degree in education.